Kekhrie42/grade_scrapper/README.md

 ```

 ## Input Modes

-** -i: Initial Mode for reading and processing grades from a CSV file.
+- **Initial Mode (-i)**: Used for reading and processing grades directly from a CSV file.
+This mode is the starting point for grade management, where the initial set of student data is read and prepared for further processing.
--m: Merge Mode for combining grade data from an existing file and a new CSV file.
--a: Aggregation Mode for processing quiz scores, including dropping the lowest